drecon/ngoughts/README.md

 In [Plunkr form](http://plnkr.co/edit/tM9M28Gq9Vzj2ecLVsHY?p=preview)

-Run `./watch.sh` to compile coffeescript in JS while editing.
+## Developing

-Jasmine tests for the Board can be found under `/spec`.
+Run `./watch.sh` to compile coffeescript to JavaScript while editing.

-You can run them using the Karma test runner: `karma start`.
+Unit tests are written in Jasmine and can be run using the [Karma test runner](https://github.com/karma-runner/karma)